 This winter, spare your back from the perils of heavy lifting and snow shoveling injuries with these seven essential tips:

 - Dress for the occasion.
 Wearing layers, warm winter clothes, outerwear, insulated gloves, boots, and a hat is the first step to preparing your body for the blistering cold.
 Keeping the muscles warm can help prevent tears and pulls during physical activity.

-- Warm up.
+- Warm-up.
 When it’s cold outside, it takes longer for the muscles to warm up.
 Before lifting a shovel, take a few minutes to perform a few simple back and neck stretches to prevent strains or injury.

 - Walk, don’t throw.
-While it’s tempting to get as much snow on the shovel at one time as possible to make the job go faster, the heavier the shovel gets, the more likely an injury will occur.
-Don’t lift loads that are too heavy or put excessive strain on the back, neck or shoulders.
+While it’s tempting to get as much snow on the shovel at one time as possible to make the job go faster, the heavier the shovel receives, the more likely an injury will occur.
+Don’t lift loads that are too heavy or put excessive strain on the back, neck, or shoulders.
 Instead of twisting and tossing snow, walk the loaded shovel out of the path.
 This will help you avoid muscle strain from over-rotation of the back.

 - If you have a heart condition, check with a doctor before over-exerting yourself.

-- Take frequent breaks when shoveling snow and keep yourself hydrated.
+- Take frequent breaks when shoveling snow, and keep yourself hydrated.

 - Cool down.
 After snow shoveling, cool down with a few back, neck, and shoulder stretches.

 Call us in Maryland at 301-703-8767 | View MD Providers), in Pennsylvania at 724-603-3560 (View PA Providers), or in Virginia (540-433-1905 | View VA Providers)to make an appointment or use the form on our site to send us a message.